ik-workshop/naglfar-analytics/services/naglfar-validation/README.md

 Any request that doesn't match infrastructure endpoints follows this path:

-1. **Authentication Check**: AuthenticationMiddleware verifies `auth-token` cookie
+1. **Authentication Check**: AuthenticationMiddleware verifies `AUTH-TOKEN` header
-2. **E-TOKEN Generation**: If unauthenticated, generate E-TOKEN and redirect to auth service
+2. **E-TOKEN Generation**: If unauthenticated, always generate new E-TOKEN and redirect to auth service
 3. **YARP Proxy**: If authenticated, proxy the request to the configured backend using the catch-all route `{**catch-all}`

 This pattern is implemented in `AuthenticationMiddleware.cs`: